yellow-sunflower/template-python-package/README.md

 # Python package template

-This template contains:
+This template contains :

-- a `.gitignore` with all basic stuff we don't want to track
+- a `.gitignore` with all the basic stuff we don't want to track
-- 2 github actions: one for code formating with ruff and one that runs tests with pytest
+- 2 github actions: one to format the code with `ruff` and one to run the tests with `pytest`
-- a `pyproject.toml` with all basic stuffs
+- a `pyproject.toml` with all the basic elements
-- a `setup.py` with all basic stuffs
+- a `setup.py` with all the basic elements
-- a `.pre-commit-config.yaml` that verify code formatting
+- a `.pre-commit-config.yaml` which checks the formatting of the code
-- a license file (MIT)
+- a licence file (MIT)